docsteveharris/2020-NHS-AI-call/draft.md

 Theses are intended to ensure the application development is focused on delivering achievable improvement in organisational performance, and therefore define the product characteristics.

+The work packages are

+1. Set-up and governance
+2. Application foundation
+3. Application integration
+4. AI development
+5. Application design
+6. Model evaluation
+7. Quality Management

+These work packages are aligned to the following aims and objectives.

 ### Aims and objectives

 #### Need
-TODO: cite justifications for our approach here (1) demand (beds/staff/side rooms) (2) local use and local data capture (3) digitally adapted

 Admissions in NHS hospitals are managed by individual 'pathway' teams (e.g. colorectal surgery, orthopaedics etc.).
 These decisions are made without sight of their impact on patient flow both locally (on that pathway) and more widely on the hospital.
 This results in congestion, on-the-day cancellations, premature discharges, stretched staffing patterns and potential patient harm.
 Where bed forecasts are performed, they are rarely done at the ward level.
 The appropriate information is then not in the hands of the local decision maker generating a 'learned helplessness' wherein staff assume that patient congestion is not something over which they can exert control.

 #### Aim
 TODO: rewrite para specifcally starting from existing opportunity
 TODO: ? levels: hand entry as per existing app / HL7 /FHIR
-ASK: Sonya/Martin: can we rebuild the model so that it estimates demand for resources other than beds.
+TODO: @Sonya/Martin: can we rebuild the model so that it estimates demand for resources other than beds.
 For example, if we conceptually subdivided the beds within a ward into groups based on nursing intensity, and then saw the patients moving between those 'subwards' then is it possible we could then recover the nursing demand.
 Ditto if we divide the wards into open bays and siderooms to account for infection control.

 We will generate real-time, hyper-local (ward level), short term forecasts of bed demand.
 These will be provided within a modular application that adapts to the digital maturity level of the host organisation, presents an EHRS agnostic interface, and allows extensions to manage COVID-19 related issues.
 Specifically, we will extend the model to forecast staffing demand, and demand for isolation beds.
-The same forecasts will be visible by the hospital bed management team allowing informed negotiation, and better use the constrained bed resource.
+The forecasts will be built in an application designed for the ward leadership team.
+They are already manage their own staffing and admissions but now they will have a tool that allows them to plan their work.
+Moreover, the same forecasts will be visible by the hospital bed management team allowing informed negotiation, and better use the constrained bed resource across an organisation.

 #### Objectives
 TODO: revisit when you have done the details on the work packages

+- to build a robust software application that accepts both automated data feeds, and direct user data entry and reports both current bed status, and forecasted bed demand
+- to build the model with a rigorous quality management approach so that can achieve the relevant regulatory approvals for deployment into the NHS
+- to perform continuous user testing so that the model and the application are producing 'actionable insights' relevant to the local ward decision makers
-- extension of the model to use generic inpatient level administrative and clinical features (e.g. demographics, clinical speciality, laboratory measures)
+- to rebuild the existing length of stay model to use generic inpatient level administrative and clinical features (e.g. demographics, clinical speciality, laboratory measures) that would be available in a wide range of organisations
+- to update the AI component of the existing model to improve demand predictions
-- an evaluation of the performance of the model across of a range of common scenarios (e.g. different wards, different prediction horizons, different demand scenarios)
+- to extend the domain of the model to offer predictions of staffing demand and infection control requirements
-- a piece of software the incorporates the existing model but hardened to meet state of the art standards for reliability and interoperability (e.g. code coverage, continuous integration, FHIR/HL7 interface etc.)

-We will refactor the application to separate the forecasting model from the interface from the data presentation
-- the *data presentation* layer will allow hand entry, HL7, and FHIR interfaces
-- the *modelling* layer will be run with a minimum feature set that can be expanded based on the data presented
-- the *user interface* layer designed to support decision making built built as a separate module that can support the model but could be swapped out for interfaces provided by existing clinical information systems

-TODO: green and blue pathways
-We will upgrade the AI component of the model
-- We will develop model features that are appropriate for the COVID-19 pandemic response
+- to adapt the model to support the COVID-19 pandemic response (e.g. separate models for blue/green pathways)
-- forecasts that incorporates infection control constraints
-- forecasts that respond to levels of pandemic readiness (TODO: change incoming stream to reduce LoS for rapid step-up/down)

-We will perform user testing
-- We will prepare a quality management file ...

 ### Individual work packages

 The project plan below serves two purposes
 - itemising the work therefore justifying the cost and the timeline
-- explaining the product features and design decisions The grant funds two 'workers' (2FTE), a 4 person project team (0.7FTE in total), plus consultancy support.
+- explaining the product features and design decisions

+The grant funds two 'workers' (2FTE), a 4 person project team (0.7FTE in total), plus consultancy support.
 The first 'worker' (W-AI) is a post-doc who will update and extend the AI model, and will be supervised by SC/MU/KI (UCL CORU and IHI).
 The second worker (W-SE) is a *s*oftware *e*ngineer from UCL's Research Software Engineering (RSE) team supervised by SH/JC with consultancy time supporting Quality Management and Health Care design.

 #### WP-1: Governance / PPI / Set-up